 Find the CHSS shop near you Click Here

 Never underestimate the power of a cup of tea, Find volunteer opportunities near you.
 Click Here

 This is a matter of life and health.
 Click here to see it

 See the latest vacancies click here

 Get in touch with any enquiries click here

 Asthma is a long-term condition that affects the lungs.
 It causes swelling and narrowing of small tubes that carry air in and out of the lungs, causing coughing and shortness of breath.

 Asthma is common, affecting 2 out of every 10 people in Scotland.
 Over 5 million people in the UK require treatment for asthma.

-There is no cure for asthma but the symptoms can be well controlled with treatment and avoiding irritants (triggers) that make it worse.
+There is no cure for asthma and the cause is not always clear but the symptoms can be well controlled with treatment and avoiding irritants (triggers) that can make it worse.

 People with asthma might experience one or more of these symptoms.
 They usually come and go and can change throughout the day.
 They can happen at rest or when performing activities and they are sometimes worse at night.